Eastside Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

-Cucumber Slices: This is a cucumber slice that has been thinly cut into wheel shape.
+Cucumber Slices: This is a piece of cucumber that has been cut into a thin circular shape.

 Bartending Tools